jcarlos-prieto/niliBOX/resources/API.md

 </table>

 ### Serial subsystem
-The serial subsystem handles the serial port devices.<br>
+The serial subsystem handles the serial port devices.
 Every serial port can be identified in 3 different ways:
 - *Device name*: A string that identifies a serial port device available in the system
 - *Device id*: An integer identifying a serial port that has been open and can be used for input/output operations
 - *Description*: A string providing a readable name for the serial port device

 When an serial port device is open, a parameter <i>mode</i> must be provided.
-The <i>mode</i> is composed by a list of values separated by commas in the format <i>"baudrate,parity,databits,stopbits,flowcontrol"</i>.
+The <i>mode</i> is composed by a list of values separated by commas in the format *"baudrate,parity,databits,stopbits,flowcontrol"*.
 This is the meaning of each value:
 - *baudrate*: Integer - Baud rate
 - *parity*: String - Any value among *N*, *E*, *O*, *S*, *M* for *None*, *Even*, *Odd*, *Space*, *Mark*
 - *databits*: Integer - Any value among *8*, *7*, *6*, *5*